Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Good Documentation Practice (GDP)

-Methods and strategies for change management
+Methods and strategies for change control

 Change control procedures

-Process validation and qualification
+Validation and qualification

-Exchange and training
+Communication and training

 Thorough documentation